tlienart/Xranklin.jl/docs/syntax/basics.md

 Observe that in the last case, the mapping `(anchor name) -> (anchor id)` step is implicit.
 There's a few additional notes for the global linking:

 1. if the anchor is defined on multiple pages, the current page has priority followed by whichever page was seen by Franklin last.
-This also means that using global linking is ambiguous for anchors that are defined on more than one page (e.g. if you have a section `Introduction` on several pages).
+This also means that using global linking is ambiguous for anchors that are defined on more than one page (e.g. if you have a section `Introduction` on several pages and want to refer to one, you should use explicit linking specifying the path).
-2. further to the previous point, you can use global linking for something defined on the current page, e.g. `[link](## Internal links)`: [link](## Internal links); this isn't ambiguous since the current page has priority.
+2. further to the previous point, you **can** use global linking for something defined on the _current_ page, e.g. `[link](## Internal links)`: [link](## Internal links); this is never ambiguous since the current page has priority.

 ## Images